 Adam joined Watsi on December 3rd, 2013.
-Six years ago, Adam became the 55th member to automatically support a new Watsi patient every month.
-Since then, 5,982 more people have become monthly donors!
-Adam's most recent donation traveled 6,200 miles to support Phannith, an aspiring computer programmer from Cambodia, to fund surgery that will enable him to move his neck.
+Nine years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation traveled 5,300 miles to support Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.